trimstray/sandmap/README.md

 Available modules: **31**
 Available scan profiles: **459**

+> If you want to create your own modules, take a look [Modules](https://github.com/trimstray/sandmap/wiki/Modules).

 ### Internal modules

 Sandmap supports the NSE scripts provided with Nmap.
 This is transparent for the user.